David Alfaro Siqueiros: Early art and politics

-After spending many years in Mexico and being heavily involved in radical political activities, Siqueiros went to Los Angeles, California in 1932 to continue his career as a muralist.
-Working in a collective unit that experimented with new painting techniques using modern devices such as airbrushes, spray guns and projectors, Siqueiros and his team of collaborators painted two major murals.
+After many years in Mexico and being heavily involved in radical political activities, Siqueiros would face expulsion and relocate to Los Angeles, California in 1932 to continue his career as a muralist.
+Working in a collective unit that experimented with new painting techniques using modern devices such as airbrushes, spray guns and projectors, Siqueiros and his team of collaborators painted three major murals during his six month stay in Los Angeles.
 The first, entitled Street Meeting, was commissioned for the Chouinard School of Art.
 It depicts a group of workers of mixed ethnicities listening to an angry labor agitator's speech during a break in the workday.
 The mural was washed over within a year of its unveiling – due to weather-related issues, and perhaps the Communist content of the work.
 Siqueiros' other significant Los Angeles mural, Tropical America (full name: América Tropical: Oprimida y Destrozada por los Imperialismos, or Tropical America: Oppressed and Destroyed by Imperialism), was commissioned shortly after the unveiling of Street Meeting, and was to be painted on the exterior wall of the Plaza Art Center that faced the busy Olvera Street.
 Tropical America depicts American imperialism in Latin America, a much more radical theme than was intended for the work.
 Although it received generally favorable criticism, some viewed it as Communist propaganda, which led to a partial covering in 1934 and a total whitewash in 1938.
 Eighty years later, the Getty Conservation Institute performed restoration work on the mural.
 As no color photographs of Tropical America are known to exist, conservators used scientific analysis and best practices to get at the artist's vision of the mural.
 It became accessible to the public on its 80th anniversary, October 9, 2012.
 The América Tropical Interpretive Center that opened nearby is dedicated to the life and legacy of David Alfaro Siqueiros.
+The last of the three murals titled Portrait of Mexico Today', which was painted on Director Dudley Murphy's patio in the Pacific Palisades.
+Siqueiros painted this as a gesture of gratitude to thank Murphy for allowing him to live at his house in Los Angeles and for helping to promote his easel paintings.
+The mural remained in its location until 2001 when it was donated to the Santa Barbara Museum of Art.
+It remains one of Siqueiro's most preserved murals from Los Angeles as it was painted for a private residence away from public interaction or interference.